spessasus/sf2-rmidi-specification/README.md

    If the software's loop mode is enabled, it should default to the first Note On as start point, and last note Off message as the end point.
-2. Loop points are defined using Controller Change messages within the embeded MIDI data.
+2. Loop points are defined using Controller Change messages within the embedded MIDI data.
    These loop points apply to the entire file, regardless of the MIDI channel the messages are in.
 3. If loop points are present in the file, there must always be an even number of them (two points make one loop).